Growth Pregnancy Scan

 • Assess the position of the baby: You may be curious about the position of the baby (for example, if baby is lying in a cephalic (head down position).
 This becomes more important towards the end of the pregnancy when the delivery of your baby is near.

 • You have a twin/multiple pregnancy: Twins are at a higher risk of growth issues during the pregnancy.
-Depending on the type of twin pregnancy, your babies may also be at an increased risk of other complications and you may just want to be reassured that all is well.
+Depending on the type of twin pregnancy, your babies may also be at an increased risk of other complications and you may just want to be reassured.

-What Will Be Assessed On a Wellbeing Baby Scan:
+What Will Be Assessed On a Growth Baby Scan:

 Measurements of the baby: